Death and funeral of Princess Grace of Monaco: Funeral service

 Grace's coffin was draped in the Monégasque flag and lay in the cathedral's Chapel of the Princes during the ceremony.
 A second mass was offered after the ceremony for Monégasque citizens.
-The Interment of the coffin in the Grimaldi family vault in the apse of the cathedral was scheduled for the following week, as the timing of the funeral service overran.
+The Interment of the coffin in the Grimaldi family vault in the apse of the cathedral was scheduled for the following week, because the funeral service ran over.

 Prince Rainier was seated with Princess Caroline and Prince Albert at the ceremony.
-Grace's siblings; her brother John B. 'Kell' Kelly Jr., and her sisters Lizanne and Peggy, sat behind the Monégasque princely family.
+Grace's siblings, her brother John B. 'Kell' Kelly Jr., and her sisters Lizanne and Peggy, sat behind the Monégasque princely family.
 Four of Grace's friends who had served as bridesmaids during her wedding were in attendance, as was her former agent Jay Kanter and former co-star Cary Grant.
 The representatives of several reigning and non-reigning royal families and governments were also in attendance.
 Nancy Reagan, the First Lady of the United States, was a friend of Grace's and led the American delegation.
 She was seated with Danielle Mitterrand, wife of the President of France François Mitterrand, and Diana, Princess of Wales, wife of Charles, Prince of Wales, on behalf of Queen Elizabeth II.
 Diana had previously met Princess Grace at a music recital at Goldsmith's Hall in the City of London.

-The rest of the American delegation consisted of the United States Secretary of the Navy John F. Lehman Jr., and Dick Thornburgh, the Governor of Pennsylvania, Evan G. Galbraith, the United States Ambassador to France, the Pennsylvanian Representative Thomas M. Foglietta and Jacklyn Anne Cahill, the State Department Officer in charge of French and Monacan Affairs.
+The rest of the American delegation consisted of the United States Secretary of the Navy John F. Lehman Jr.; Dick Thornburgh, the Governor of Pennsylvania; Evan G. Galbraith, the United States Ambassador to France; the Pennsylvanian Representative Thomas M. Foglietta; and Jacklyn Anne Cahill, the State Department Officer in charge of French and Monacan Affairs.